 Notes

-Extra virgin olive oil can sometimes give a bitter tang.
-If you do not prefer this, use regular olive oil.
+Extra-virgin olive oil can sometimes impart a bitter tang.
+If you prefer not to use this, you can use regular olive oil instead.
 Or half extra virgin and half a neutral oil (such as avocado).

 Nutrition